 - 1. A non-catalog purchase requisition form must be submitted by the Originating Department in Mountaineer Marketplace.
 Suppliers must be registered in Mountaineer Marketplace before the Originating Department can submit a non-catalog purchase requisition form (See #2 below).
-The Originating Department is required to obtain at least one (1) quote or pricing for the goods and/or services.
-If the cost of the goods and/or services exceeds \$5,000, Procurement encourages the solicitation of at least three (3) quotes for these purchases.
+The Originating Department is required to obtain at least a single quote or bid for the purchase of goods or services from \$0 to \$49,999 and multiple supplier bids or quotes or pricing for the goods and/or services, if the cost of the goods and/or services is between \$50,000 and 100,000.00.
+Procurement encourages the solicitation of at least three (3) quotes for these purchases.
+A purchase may be made to the responsible and responsive supplier submitting the lowest acceptable bid or quotation.
+All quotations or bids, received by the Originating Department, shall be shared with Procurement.
 Once completed by the Originating Department, the requisition will automatically be routed for necessary approvals through Mountaineer Marketplace. - 2.
 When submitting the non-catalog purchase requisition form, the Originating Department must search for the supplier's name in Mountaineer Marketplace.
 If the supplier is not in Mountaineer Marketplace, the Department must submit a "Supplier Request Form" to register the supplier in Mountaineer Marketplace prior to submission of the non-catalog purchase requisition form.
 A Procurement Official will then work with the supplier to set up the supplier in Mountaineer Marketplace and obtain the necessary documentation. - 3.
 The Procurement Official will then prepare and send a PO and/or a Contract (see Section 4 below for steps for negotiating the contract) to the supplier.
 The PO and/or Contract must document the specifications and/or scope of the purchase and/or service, the terms and conditions, and the agreed upon price. - 4.
 If a Contract is needed, the Procurement Official shall follow the steps in the current internal contracting guidance to negotiate and finalize the Contract. - a.
-The Procurement Official shall negotiate the terms and conditions of the Contract in consultation with the Originating Department, the General Counsel's Office, and additional stakeholders, as necessary. - b.
-No contract may be issued without review and approval by the General Counsel's Office, unless specifically authorized.
+The Procurement Official shall negotiate the terms and conditions of the Contract in consultation with the Originating Department, the General Counsel's Office, and additional stakeholders, as necessary.

+b.
+No contract may be issued without review and approval by WVU's General Counsel's Office, unless specifically authorized.